-GLDD Costal & Dredging Laboratory
+GLDD Coastal & Dredging Studies Laboratory

 The Center for Dredging Studies was established in 1968 as a result of conferences held between educators, representatives of the marine and dredging industry, manufacturers, and officials at Texas A&M University.
 The center is located in the Department of Ocean Engineering, and is supported by gifts and research grants from the dredging industry and the government and continuing education courses.
 Great Lakes Dredge & Dock Company (GLDD) is the current sponsor of the CDL through a generous endowment to Texas A&M University.